k2view/blueprints/helm/k2view-agent/README.md

 2. Copy your certificate files to "secrets" directory
 3. Change "secrets_from_file.TLS_KEY_PATH" and "secrets_from_file.TLS_CERT_PATH" if needed
 4. Install the agent

+* The contents of private key and certificate will be base64 encoded twice to enable storing them encoded in agent environment variables.

 Example:
 ```bash